 You can read a public version of the Platform Plan here and read an overview of our research structure here.

 We will be running further workshops as we develop the details of our science themes and programmes.
-These will be held in the latter part of 2025.
+These will be held in late 2025 or early 2026.